 I haven’t made this salad mix in over a year, but for some reason I got a huge craving for it today.
-So glad I ran to the store to pick up the ingredients!
-Not only is it a jiffy to make, but it sits lightly in my stomach, unlike most sandwiches.
-Granted, since I don’t buy dairy anymore it was a bit less exciting without the cream cheese on toasted Rye, but it can definitely hold its own in a dairy-free environment.
+Not only is it a jiffy to make, but it sits lightly in my stomach.
+Granted, since I stopped buying dairy it was a bit less exciting without the cream cheese on toasted Rye, but it can definitely hold its own in a dairy-free environment.

 To be completely honest this is one of a few recipes I hijacked from a cafe I used to work at back home and adapted to my tastes– which included throwing out the chicken that is traditionally used.
 For awhile I felt a bit guilty, but within the last few months the original owners sold the cafe, so I like to feel as if I’m helping keep the spirit of the old store alive. 😉